phac-nml/genomic_address_service/docs/overview.md

 | ------------- | --------- | ------------ | ------------- | -------- | ------------------ | -------------- |
 | 2             | 6         | 3            | 5             | 8        | 4                  | (D,(C,(A,B)))  |

 Cluster `6` contains `A,B,C,D` and has a distance of `8`, which is greater than our threshold (`5`), so we cannot create one flat cluster with everything.
-We then look at the two hierarchical clusters that comprise this cluster: left cluster `3` and right cluster `5`.
+We then look at the two hierarchical clusters that comprise this cluster: Left Cluster `3` and Right Cluster `5`.

 | Linkage Index | Cluster   | Left Cluster | Right Cluster | Distance | Number of Elements | Representation |
 | ------------- | --------- | ------------ | ------------- | -------- | ------------------ | -------------- |